Policies and Procedures

 - Only test materials authorized in writing by the instructor prior to the test will be allowed (class notes, dictionaries, textbooks for open book exams, etc.).
 Turn off your cell phone and leave it in your bag or other secure location prior to your exam.

-- Please use only the scratch paper provided by the DSPS testing proctor.
+- Please use only the scratch paper provided by the SAS testing proctor.

-- Accommodation tools such as multiplication tables, calculators, etc. will only be allowed when specifically approved in writing by your DSPS counselor.
+- Accommodation tools such as multiplication tables, calculators, etc. will only be allowed when specifically approved in writing by your SAS counselor.

 - No children will be allowed in the testing area.
 Please make arrangements for appropriate childcare beforehand.